 When to see them: All year round.

-Conservation action: In the Pacific and Galapagos waters, blacktip sharks are not permitted to be landed in commercial and recreational fisheries and finning is prohibited.
+Conservation action: In the Pacific and Galapagos waters, blacktip sharks are not permitted to be landed in commercial and recreational fisheries, and finning is prohibited.
 However, there are little to no management measures in place for this species, and illegal fishing of the blacktip shark is a worldwide problem.
+As part of our Endangered Sharks of Galapagos programme we are working with partners to ensure that their nursery sites in the Galapagos Marine Reserve receive increased protection.